-The normative sample for the Woodcock Johnson Tests of Cognitive Abilities, Fourth Edition (WJ IV COG; Schrank et al., 2014a) and the Woodcock Johnson Tests of Academic Achievement, Fourth Edition (WJ IV ACH; Schrank et al., 2014b) were used to examine the relationships between broad CHC abilities and reading achievement.
-The WJ IV COG and WJ IV ACH batteries are co-normed.
+The normative sample for the WJ-IV COG (Schrank et al., 2014b) and the Woodcock-Johnson Tests of Academic Achievement, Fourth Edition (WJ-IV ACH; Schrank, McGrew, & Mather, 2014c) were used to examine the relationships between broad CHC abilities and reading achievement.
+The WJ-IV COG and WJ-IV ACH batteries are co-normed.
 The complete norming sample included data gathered via a matrix sampling plan from 7,416 people ranging from ages 2 to over 90 (McGrew et al., 2014).

 The norming sample is representative of the U.S. population across 46 states and the District of Columbia (McGrew et al., 2014).
-The sample used for this study includes the school-age sub-sample, which ranges from 6 to 19 years of age, inclusively.
+The sample used for this study includes the school-age subsample, which ranges from 6 to 19 years of age, inclusively.
 Therefore, the total sample size for this study was 4,126.
 The total sample was divided into individual age groups for ages 6 to 19, inclusively.
-The sample included scores for all WJ IV COG CHC ability clusters and WJ IV ACH reading clusters.
-Sample demographics, by age group, are presented in Table 2.
+The sample included scores for all WJ-IV COG CHC ability clusters and WJ-IV ACH reading clusters.
+Sample demographics, by age group, are presented in Table 1.